aws-samples/aws-lambda-web-gateway/README.md

-# Lambda Gateway
+# Lambda Web Gateway

-A flexible and efficient gateway for AWS Lambda functions, written in Rust.
+A flexible and efficient web gateway for AWS Lambda functions, written in Rust.

 ## Features